-Studies a variety of tests and measurements used to assess intelligence, aptitude, achievement, and personality in clinical and counseling psychology, education, and business.
-Considers the history and theory of these tests and discusses practical concerns related to their selection, administration, and interpretation in specific settings.
-Feldman.
+Studies a variety of tests and measurements used to assess intelligence, personality, and cognitive functioning in clinical and counseling psychology, education, and business.
+Considers the history and theory of these tests and discusses practical concerns related to their selection, administration, and interpretation.
+Martin.

-PSYC 243 Memory, Thought, and Language (F-1,2)
+PSYC 243 Memory, Thought, and Language (S-1: F-2)